Patricia Solis

 -

-Her international experience includes fostering north-south and south-south academic networks among emerging scholars in sixty countries across Latin America, Africa, the Middle East and Southeast Asia.
-These efforts have been recognized by the United Nations Conference on Sustainable Development as a model program.
-She also serves as the elected and State-Department appointed President of the Geography Commission of the PanAmerican Institute for Geography and History of the Organization of American States, and has been honored with the designation of National Researcher II from Panama and twice the Enlaces Award for academic collaboration with Latin America.
-She is a Specialist on the Fulbright Commissions’ Roster of Experts and served with the Politecnico Instituto di Milano in 2018.
+She also serves as the elected and State-Department appointed President of the PanAmerican Institute for Geography and History of the Organization of American States, the first woman to serve in this role in its 95-year history.
+She served as a Specialist on the Fulbright Commissions’ Roster of Experts with the Politecnico Instituto di Milano in 2018 to develop a university service-learning GIS initiative.
 She was recognized as Geospatial Volunteer of the Year for the State of Arizona by the Arizona Geographic Information Council in 2019.
-She received AAG Honors in 2021.
+She received AAG Service Honors in 2021 and the Media Award in 2024.
+She was recognized with the ASU President's Award for Global Engagement in 2023.

 1998 – 2002 PhD in Geography, University of Iowa